-Legal secretaries and a paralegals are essential additions to any law firm.
-Both roles provide support support for lawyers with preparing cases and general administrative work.
+Legal secretaries and paralegals are essential additions to any law firm.
+Both roles provide support for lawyers with preparing cases and general administrative work.
 But what’s the difference between a paralegal and a legal assistant?
-This article will tackle that qestion and provide you with an insight into the similarities and differences between a legal secretary and a paralegal.
+This article will tackle that question and provide you with an insight into the similarities and differences between a legal secretary and a paralegal.

 Legal secretaries work in law firms to carry out administrative duties for lawyers.
 Daily tasks include performing research, transcribing interviews, preparing court forms and diary organisation.
 They also attend court and more generally keep the office running smoothly.

 Paralegals are more involved in preparing cases, arguments and research for lawyers to present to clients.
 Their work encompasses more legal aspects than the work of legal secretaries.
 Paralegals are also required to interview witnesses and draft documents in layman’s terms so that clients can understand them more easily.